NFL Team Grades for Week 3

 According to ESPN's Adam Schefter, the 49ers fear that Garoppolo has suffered a torn ACL.

 San Francisco is still a rebuilding team, and it faced the league's most dangerous offense in a hostile environment.
 No loss is good, but this one wasn't an abject failure.
-If Garoppolo is indeed done for the year, though, this will unquestionably be viewed as the worst game of the season.
+If Garoppolo is indeed done for 2018, though, this will unquestionably be viewed as the worst game of the season.

 Week 3 Grade: C-